impress/impress.js/GettingStarted.md

 # Introduction
 Welcome to impress.js!
 This presentation framework allows you to create stunning presentations with the power of CSS3 transformations.
-**NOTE:** This Guide is not made for you, if you have never written HTML and/or CSS before.
-Knowing your way around in JavaScript certainly helps, but is not a necessity.
+**NOTE:** This Guide is not made for you if you have never written HTML and/or CSS before.
+Knowing your way around in JavaScript certainly helps, but it is not a necessity.
 You may still continue this tutorial and try to understand what we do as you go.

 For more advanced and complete documentation, you might prefer the [DOCUMENTATION](DOCUMENTATION.md).

 # Getting started with impress.js
 ## Installation / acquiring the framework
-First of all, you need to know, if you are going to have WiFi connection when you hold your presentation.
-If you are not sure, please use the method where you download the file instead of the cdn.
+First of all, you need to know if you are going to have a WiFi connection when you hold your presentation.
+If you are not sure, please use the method where you download the file instead of the CDN.

-### Including from cdn
+### Including from CDN
-Loading the script from the cdn is quite straight forward.
-If you copy the below example code, you need to do nothing else, impress will be loaded automatically.
+Loading the script from the CDN is quite straightforward.
+If you copy the example code below, you need to do nothing else; impress.js will be loaded automatically.

 **Direct links to different versions of the impress.js file**
 - V2.0.0: https://cdn.jsdelivr.net/gh/impress/impress.js@2.0.0/js/impress.js